F. J. McCormick: Legacy

-There are many popular plays and films that McCormick was part of which are still remembered to this day by many, some of them include the original The Plough and the Stars in (1926) where he played Fluther Good, he then played a different role of Captain Brennan in the same play when it was staged in the United States.
+There are many popular plays and films that McCormick was part of which are still remembered to this day by many, some of them include the original The Plough and the Stars in (1926) where he originated the role of Commandant Jack Clitheroe.
+He also played the role of Captain Brennan in the John Ford film version of the play in 1936.
 In his appreciation for McCormick, Gabriel Fallon remembered him as both a great actor and a great man.

 It is said that he was one of the most versatile actors of his generation, his early death was a huge loss to the Irish arts and more specifically the Abbey Theatre where he carried most of his work.